 In addition, it is the prospective candidate's full responsibility to obtain a valid study permit/visa to allow them to study in South Africa.

 Unfortunately the Department of Statistics is not able to fund any students to study on a full-time basis.
-Students are encouraged to apply for funding with the NRF.
+Students are encouraged to apply for funding with the NRF and other funding agencies.

 7. Is distance learning possible for postgraduate studies?